aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/font-settings/get-a-list-of-fonts-used-in-a-spreadsheet-or-workbook/_index.md

 ## **Sample Code**

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-GetAListOfFontsUsedInASpreadsheetOrWorkbook.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GetAListOfFontsUsedInASpreadsheetOrWorkbook.go" >}}
 ## **Console Output**

 Here is the console output of the above sample code when executed with the given [sample excel file](25395211.xlsx).